 * The National Gallery of Art Sculpture Garden is open.
 Hours are 11am – 4pm daily, admission is free, and no passes are required.

 * The Hirshhorn Sculpture Garden reopened.
 Hours are 10am – 4:30pm.
-Admission is free, and no pass are required, though capacity will be limited.
+Admission is free, and no passes are required, though capacity will be limited.

 * The Enid A. Haupt Garden, the grounds behind the Smithsonian Castle, have reopened.
 It’s open daily from dawn to dusk.

 * The gardens at the Franciscan Monastery in Brookland.